-- Deal with the incident as soon as possible. - Inform member of School Leadership Team. - Interview and collect statements from bullied, bully and witnesses using the agreed Behaviour Incident Form. - Do not accept false excuses, e.g. "It was an accident", "It was only a game". - Listen carefully and encourage children to take responsibility for their actions. - Be critical of the behaviour not the person. - Be direct but not aggressive. - Offer opportunities to make amends and change behaviour. - Child/ren may need counselling and/or social skills training in order to interact in a less aggressive way. - Check diet of child and medication, e.g. Hyperactivity/aggression linked to an allergic reaction. - Provide support for all parties while the issues are resolved.
+- Deal with the incident as soon as possible. - Inform member of School Leadership Team. - Interview and collect statements from bullied, bully and witnesses using the agreed Behaviour Incident Form. - Do not accept false excuses, e.g. "It was an accident" or "It was only a game". - Listen carefully and encourage children to take responsibility for their actions. - Be critical of the behaviour not the person. - Be direct but not aggressive. - Offer opportunities to make amends and change behaviour. - Child/ren may need counselling and/or social skills training in order to interact in a less aggressive way. - Check physical, medical, mental health and special educational needs of all children involved. - Provide support for all parties while the issues are resolved.